Tackling the housing crisis

 Is there a patch of vacant land near you that’s sitting empty, or a row of garages no longer used?
 Do you know of a building that is derelict or a car park that’s become overgrown?

-Help us by suggesting where we should build next by using our simple Build Here tool.
+Help us by suggesting where we should build next by taking part in our simple Build Here consultation.